Businesses may get COVID-19 relief loans as soon as Friday

 The loans are available to small businesses ranging from sole proprietors and freelancers to companies with up to 500 employees.

-The money is intended to help companies that suffered massive revenue losses due to the outbreak, including restaurants across the country forced to shut down.
+The money is intended to help companies that have suffered massive revenue losses due to the outbreak, including restaurants across the country forced to shut down.

-The loans, which are being guaranteed by the Small Business Administration, provide for deferred payments and offer the prospect of forgiveness if the money is used to retain workers or hire back those who have been laid off.
+The loans are being guaranteed by the Small Business Administration.
+They provide for deferred payments and offer the prospect of forgiveness if the money is used to retain workers or hire back those who have been laid off.

 Companies can borrow up to $10 million at an annual rate of 0.5% based on their payroll costs as well as their expenses for rent, mortgage interest and utilities.
 They will need to provide documentation of those expenses, the officials said.